ceph/ceph/doc/start/quick-start.rst

 Add a Configuration File
 ------------------------

-Copy the contents of the following configuration file and save it to ``/etc/ceph/ceph.conf``.
+Modify the contents of the following configuration file such that ``localhost`` is the actual host name, and the monitor IP address is the actual IP address of the host (i.e., not 127.0.0.1).Then, copy the contents of the modified configuration file and save it to ``/etc/ceph/ceph.conf``.
 This file will configure Ceph to operate a monitor, two OSD daemons and one metadata server on your local machine.